AGTTeam/AGTTSite/content/blog/9999.recruiting/en.md

 * **\[PSP\] Nendoroid Generation**

 Or, if you are a Japanese translator looking to start a project but need some support, please message us to discuss!

-### Current Projects
-If you're interested in proofreading a project which is still being translated, you're welcome to message us and register your interest.
-We will then contact you once proofreading begins.

-* **\[NDS\] Death Note: Successors to L:** We're delighted to have several people on the waiting list for proofreading, so are not currently looking for more help with this project.
-This may change in the future.
-* **\[PS2\] Fullmetal Alchemist 3: The Girl Who Succeeds God:** We're delighted to have several people on the waiting list for proofreading, so are not currently looking for more help with this project.
-This may change in the future.